lambdamoses/VoyagerWorkshop/README.md

 ### Description

-The `SpatialFeatureExperiment` (SFE) class brings Simple Features as in the `sf` package to `SpatialExperiment` (SPE) and `SingleCellExperiment` (SCE).
-Simple Features are a standard way to represent geometries, and `sf` performs many geometric operations that can be used to derive cell or Visium spot metadata and to subset the SFE object.
-In this workshop, you will learn the novel features of SFE by interacting with the geometries and spatial neighborhood graphs, and by performing geometric operations.
+Exploratory spatial data analysis (ESDA) can be a powerful approach to understanding single-cell genomics datasets, but it is not yet part of standard data analysis workflows.
+In particular, geospatial analyses, which have been developed and refined for decades, have yet to be fully adapted and applied to spatial single-cell analysis.
+We introduce the `Voyager` platform, which systematically brings the geospatial ESDA tradition to (spatial) -omics, with local, bivariate, and multivariate spatial methods not yet commonly applied to spatial -omics, united by a uniform user interface.
+Using `Voyager`, we showcase biological insights that can be derived with its methods, such as biologically relevant negative spatial autocorrelation.
+Underlying `Voyager` is the `SpatialFeatureExperiment` (SFE) data structure, which combines Simple Feature with `SingleCellExperiment` and `AnnData` to represent and operate on geometries bundled with gene expression data.
+Voyager has comprehensive tutorials demonstrating ESDA built on GitHub Actions to ensure reproducibility and scalability, using data from popular commercial technologies.
+Voyager is implemented in both R/Bioconductor and Python/PyPI, and features compatibility tests to ensure that both implementations return consistent results.

-Then this workshop introduces exploratory spatial data analysis (ESDA) on the SFE object with the `Voyager` package.
-This includes visualizing data in space, and spatial statistics methods that exemplify each category of ESDA, including Moran's I (univariate global), local Moran's I (univariate local), Lee's L (bivariate), and MULTISPATI PCA (multivariate).
+In this workshop, you will get hands on experiences on the R implementation of SFE and Voyager.
+First, you will learn to create and operate on SFE objects.
+Next you will perform various types of ESDA on an SFE object with Voyager, and learn the spatial statistics behind these methods.
+The workshop material points you to further reading on these methods.
+You can read more about Voyager in [this preprint]().

 ### Pre-requisites

-List any workshop prerequisites, for example:
+This is an advanced workshop.
+You are expected to have:

-* Basic knowledge of R syntax
+* Intermediate knowledge of R syntax and `ggplot2`
 * Familiarity with `SingleCellExperiment`
-* Basic statistics such as Pearson correlation
+* Some knowledge of statistics, including Pearson correlation and principal component analysis (PCA)

-Much of the material can be found on the documentation websites of [`Voyager`](https://pachterlab.github.io/voyager/) and [`SpatialFeatureExperiment`](https://pachterlab.github.io/SpatialFeatureExperiment/).
-Relevant vignettes will be linked to in the following sections.
+The workshop material is taken from the documentation websites of [`Voyager`](https://pachterlab.github.io/voyager/) and [`SpatialFeatureExperiment`](https://pachterlab.github.io/SpatialFeatureExperiment/).
+Relevant vignettes will be linked to in the relevant sections.

 ### Participation